soxoj/maigret/docs/source/command-line-options.rst

-Maigret will try to extract information about the document/account owner (including username and other ids) and will make a search by the extracted username and ids. :doc:`Examples <extracting-information-from-pages>`.
+Maigret will try to extract information about the document/account owner (including username and other ids) and will make a search by the extracted username and ids.
+See examples :doc:`in the separate section <extracting-information-from-pages>`.

 Main options
 ------------